BeyondStepsRL/Adaptive-Diffusion-Terrain/README.md

 python3 auto_train.py
 ```
 Notes:
-1. Terrain context will auto save as json file.
+1. Terrain context will auto-save as json file.
 2. Teacher: specify the file to load the checkpoint, o.w. it will train from 0.
-3. Student: it will auto find the json, or user specify json path. o.w. the program return 1.
+3. Student: it will auto-find the json, or the user will specify json path. o.w. the program returns 1.
 4. We use a single RTX 4090 with 24GB RAM.
 For smaller RAM, we suggest lower num_agents_per_terrain and num_agents_per_terrain_distill in cfg/base_config.
    The number can be estimated roughly as YOUR_RAM * 4.
-5. If you don't want privileged knowlege and save training time and RAM, set all use_globalmap to False.
+5. If you don't want privileged knowledge and save training time and RAM, set all use_globalmap to False.
 0. We plan to release the ROS code soon.
 However, trained checkpoints will be planned right after the submission of our next work.

 ### Miscell
-We understand the code is fully non-optimized as we do not care about simulation training during our bed time.
-We kindly ask you to cite our work if you leverage the code.
+Feel free to email us at youwyu@iu.edu to plan Zoom concerning brainstorms.
 ```
 @inproceedings{
    yu2024adaptive,